TheJumpCloud/JC-AutoPkg-Importer/readme.md

 ### Arguments/ Input Variables

+The following Arguments/ Input Variables are required for the JumpCloud AutoPkg Processor to complete a successful run.

 #### JC_API

 The JC_API input variable is the only input variable which is not passed in via the recipe.
 The API key is set as a key in the com.github.autopkg preference file located at ~/Library/Preferences/com.github.autopkg.plist.
 The JC_API key can be set as a recipe variable but it seems cumbersome to copy that into each recipe.